 Infrared plastic (IR poly) does further reduce heat loss and increase light diffusion so it can also be a consideration when looking for ways to reduce heating costs.

-Roll up sides are less costly and simpler to install but are restricted by the fact that you have to be there to open and to close.
+Roll-up sides are less costly and simpler to install but are restricted by the fact that you have to be there to open and close.

-Climate control is especially challenging in the spring and the fall since most days you will have the need for both ventilating and heating.
+Climate control is especially challenging in the spring and the fall since most days you will need both ventilating and heating.